I can’t say for certain. I wish the answer be a definitive no. Then we could reduce manufacturing costs by stripping products of buttons.

 Ideally, when faced with a choice to eliminate buttons from products, ask yourself: are buttons the product or the by-product?
 Do buttons form part of the experience, or do they represent a modular abstraction to an interface-invariant product?

 Pinball machines shouldn’t exist without their flippers.
 They are buttons in a sense, and represent an integral part to the underlying pinball experience.
 All of those pinball digital video games that came and went?
 Distasteful.
 Like audio electronic equipment without a dial or two.

 And voice assistant interfaces?
 Not the answer: a premature solution to unnecessarily complex interfaces, aimed more to entertain; like virtual pets.

 “Alexa!
 Left flipper.”

-Buttons need aid the experience, not distract from it.
-Virtual, touch screen buttons I identify as a severe screen distraction and awkward of an interface.
-An overabundance of physical buttons, too.
-104-key keyboards (or however many) - legacy.
-Legacy I also adhere to.
+And legacy I also adhere to.
 But one need not be constrained by two typing hands over a planar support.
-One could be mobile and interface one-handed.
-Develop chorded keyboard skills for example.
-Or learn a one-handed layout.
-Gain significantly more freedom of movement.
+One could be mobile and interface one-handed; develop chorded keyboard skills for instance, or learn a one-handed layout to gain more freedom of movement.

-How about virtual interfaces?
-There is software overwhelmed with menus, control bars, status bars, buttons.
+How about virtual interfaces and all that software saturated with menus, control bars, status bars, buttons?
 All are button variations.
-And they usually hamper available screen real estate.
-Unnecessarily hamper with functionality that not only we may not require, but which can lead to unprecedented territory.
+And they usually hamper available screen real estate: unnecessarily hamper with functions that not only we may not require, but can lead to unprecedented territory.

 Conclusion?
 Simplify your needs and expectations.
 Be devoid to malfunction.
-Strive for a button-free life.
+Eliminate buttons where plausible.